-In Australia 8.2 million tonnes of food waste ends up in landfill every year, where it emits greenhouse gases.
+In Australia, 8.2 million tonnes of food waste ends up in landfill every year, where it emits harmful greenhouse gases.

 Each year around the world we waste 1.3 billion tonnes of food.
 About one third of all the food produced for human consumption becomes waste.
 This not only affects us financially, but has a major impact on our environment.